jupys/up_banking_homeassistant/README.md

 # Up Banking Home Assistant
 Sensors for [Home Assistant](https://www.home-assistant.io/) integration of [Up Banking](https://up.com.au/)'s API

 I've made this as clean as possible for now.
-Custom Integration is in the pipeline, but someone feel free to beat me to it.
+Custom Component is in the pipeline, but someone feel free to beat me to it.

 Thanks to phnx on the Home Assistant [Discord](https://discord.gg/c5DvZ4e) for the help with the `% set parsed` assistance!